wiris/html-integrations/docs/README.md

     All the usual npm commands work inside.
 - `demos`.
 A growing set of demos to help developers integrate these plugins on different scenarios.
 - `scripts`.
 Scripts used for different development tasks.
 - `resources`.
-Resources files that are needed in the demos folder, such as images, etc.
+Resources files that are needed for the publish workflow.

 [Lerna]: https://lerna.js.org/